 Support agents often have to weather busy periods and high-pressure shifts.

-It’s difficult to make feedback a priority when other customers are often the priority after a solution has been reached.
+It’s difficult to make customer feedback important and treat it as a priority when other customers are often the priority after a solution has been reached.

 2. Running multiple chats at once is cumbersome